Jaden Mears

 Jaden Jamil Mears (born 1 May 2006) is an English professional footballer who plays as a right-back for club Stoke City.

 Club career

 Mears began his career with Stoke City progressing through the club's academy from under-12 level, making his professional debut on 12 August 2025 in a EFL Cup victory against Walsall.
-In November 2025, Mears signed a new contact with Stoke until the summer of 2027.
+In November 2025, Mears signed a new contract with Stoke until the summer of 2027.

 Personal life

 His father, Tyrone Mears, is a former professional footballer.